AlienHoboken/TwitteRuby/README.md

     my_twitteruby.get_statuses__user_timeline

 This may seem a little fuzzy at first, but it's how TwitteRuby uses reflection to support all current and future Twitter API calls.

+A convenience function `parseJSON` is provided which will parse all JSON into a Ruby data structure.

+So a complete example might look like:
+	require "twitteruby"

+	#make sure to fill in the credentials
+	twit = TwitteRuby.new(oauth_consumer_key, oauth_consumer_secret, oauth_token, oauth_token_secret, "https://api.twitter.com/1.1/")

+	#get all statuses from the timeline as JSON
+	json_data = twit.get_statuses__user_timeline()

+	#use convenience method to parse it into a Ruby data structure
+	data = twit.parseJSON(json_data)

+	#do something with it

 ##Contributing